 Early retirement may have been forced upon you, or perhaps you are lucky enough to purposefully choose to leave the workforce early.
 Either way, if you retire early, you might find it challenging to make your money and saved income last as long as you need it to.
 This is easy once you understand and learn how to avoid several common mistakes often made by early retirees.

 Relying on Factors Outside Your Control

 If your early retirement plan only works if your investments earn 7 percent a year, inflation stays under 3 percent, your company pension plan pays full benefits forever, your health insurance costs never go up, and your home continues to appreciate in value, then you could end up in trouble.
-The chances of everything working to your favor for a lifetime are slim.
+The chances of everything working in your favor for a lifetime are slim.
 You must set your financial situation up to minimize any reliance on factors outside your control.

 How to Avoid It: Count on your ability to adapt.
 Be willing to adjust spending and lifestyle if some of the outside factors don’t turn out just as planned.
 Keep current on skills you can use to earn part-time income on the side.
 Set aside extra savings, not just the bare minimum that makes your plan work.
 Review your plan and income projections annually so you know if adjustments need to be made.